-You’ll use the First Demographic or Second Demographic filters to choose which metadata field you’d like to look at.
+The filters will be greyed out until a selection is made and then the filter will be highlighted green.
+You’ll use the First Filter or Second Filter to choose which metadata field you’d like to look at.
 Then, you’ll use the First Value or Second Value filters to choose the metadata group you want to view the results by.

 Here’s an example.
-In this case, let’s say I wanted to filter the Scorecard page down to view the results for the Finance and Accounting Department.
-I would:
+In this case, let’s say you wanted to filter the Scorecard page down to view the results for the Finance and Accounting Department.
+You would:

-1. Expand the First Demographic filter and choose Department.
+- Expand the First Demographic filter and select Department.

-2. Expand the filter titled “First Value” and choose Finance and Accounting.
+- Expand the filter titled “First Value” and select Finance and Accounting.

 As you can see, we’ve chosen both of those necessary filters, and now the Scorecard page is displaying the results just for the Finance and Accounting department.

-When the filters are used, each page will tell you along the top which fields you have chosen.
-In this case, we are Viewing by Department is Finance and Accounting.
+When the filters are used, each page will tell you along the top under the survey title which fields you have chosen.
+In this case, the Applied Filters: Department = Finance and Accounting.